yiminllin/yiminllin.github.io/talks.md

 [A Positivity Preserving Strategy for Entropy Stable Discontinuous Galerkin Discretizations of the Compressible Euler and Navier-Stokes equations](), Mar 2022, AMS spring sectional meeting, West Lafayette, Indiana

+[A Positivity Preserving Strategy for Entropy Stable Discontinuous Galerkin Discretizations of the Compressible Euler and Navier-Stokes equations](), Mar 2022, Finite Element Rodeo, Dallas, Texas

 ### Talks

 [A Positivity Preserving Strategy for Entropy Stable Discontinuous Galerkin Discretizations of the Compressible Euler